Solstice Family Farm

 Meals: "From time to time we all get together to share a meal or have tea time, especially after working together after a long day.
 All other meals you will be on your own."

-Stipend: "In exchange for 21 hours of labor and 4-8 hours of feeding/chores per week, we provide a studio apartment with a kitchen and bathroom OR a comfy RV/trailer with a working shower/kitchen/heater.
+Stipend: "In exchange for 21 hours of labor and about 4 hours of feeding/chores per week, we provide a studio apartment with a private kitchen and bathroom.
+Or a sweet spot with partial hookups to park your trailer/RV.
 We offer a wide diversity of hands-on educational opportunities in sustainable agriculture.
 We also provide a row in the vegetable garden for you to experiment and grow your own veggies.
-Also, we like to share in the farms surpluses, this often translates into extra apples, pears, plums, squash, parsnips, berries, pumpkins, eggs, etc. Lastly, we offer interns WA state Labor & Industries insurance/workers comp coverage.
+Also, we like to share in the farms surpluses, this often translates into extra apples, pears, plums, squash, berries, pumpkins, eggs, etc. Lastly, we offer interns WA state Labor and Industries insurance/workers compensation coverage.
 We believe the remainder of the week can be used to obtain part-time employment in our community and explore the beauty of the Olympic Peninsula.
 No dogs, cats or children please."

 Housing: Yes.
 See Stipend Section Above.